-This Draft Report and accompanying Preliminary Maps are intended to guide the village in addressing risks associated with development in potential avalanche terrain.
+This updated Draft Report and accompanying Preliminary Maps have been revised based on additional information, including site observations and comments from local avalanche professionals.
 The mapping builds on previous work and incorporates new data, methods and research to improve the quality of maps compared to the village's existing Avalanche Hazard Maps prepared by Arthur I. Mears, P.E., Inc. in 2001.

-I recommend that you, your staff and all other stakeholders review this report and maps.
-I welcome any new information or feedback and will take it into account prior to finalizing the report and maps.
+We recommend that you, your staff and all other stakeholders review this report and maps.
+We welcome any new information or feedback and will take it into account prior to finalizing the report and maps.

-I have enjoyed working on this project.
+We have enjoyed working on this project.
 We hope that this provides the information that you need at this time.
 If you have any questions, please contact me.

-Sincerely,

-Wilbur Engineering, Inc.
+Sincerely, Wilbur Engineering, Inc.